 - To deal with an unexpected incident involving the employee's child during school hours

 For example, if a member of staff is contacted by their child's school regarding an unexpected serious incident, emergency leave would apply whilst attending the school, and if necessary to provide immediate care for the child on the first day.
 However, if the child continues to be absent from school, it is expected that any time off work to provide further care would be taken as annual or unpaid leave.

 An employee must inform their department of the reason for their absence, and how long they expect to be away from work, as soon as reasonably practicable.

 Leave to care for a sick dependant will require the support of a medical certificate, appointment card, doctor's note, or note on a compliment slip from the organisation confirming an appointment.

-Each department is responsible for completing their monthly absence on the Leave and Absence Management System (LAMS), and any emergency leave should be noted.
+Each department is responsible for completing their monthly absence in Oracle, and any emergency leave should be noted.

 A dependant may be someone who reasonably relies on the employee for assistance, for example, when the employee is the primary carer or the only person who can provide assistance.
 A dependant is also the husband, wife, civil partner, child or parent of the employee, or someone who lives in the same household (not including tenants, boarders or employees).

 The illness or injury need not necessarily be serious or life threatening, and may be mental or physical.